GRCDEV/ArduSim/README.md

 # ArduSim

 ArduSim is a novel real-time flight simulator, oriented to the development of communications and flight coordination protocols among multicopters, performing planned missions or forming a swarm.
-It is able to simulate up to 256 UAVs (aka. drones) simultaneously, if the hardware meets the recommended requirements, and the TCP and UDP ports needed by SITL are free.
+It is able to simulate up to 256 UAVs (aka. drones) simultaneously, if the hardware meets the recommended requirements, and the TCP and UDP ports needed by SITL are available.
 Among many information, ArduSim generates the path followed by each UAV in OMNeT++ and NS2 format to provide mobility traces, performing a simulation or even when running ArduSim in a real multicopter.

 The Communication with multicopters uses the MAVLink protocol, a *de facto* standard for current open flight controllers, which makes the deployment of a new protocol on real UAVs a trivial task.